mics-jusuE404/Code_Cellar/ATAC-seq/README.md

-Lowlevel pipelines for \*-seq data
+Lowlevel pipeline for ATAC-seq data